Contractor Pricing Contractor Pricing

 Availability

-Showing 1–15 of 117 results
+Showing 1–10 of 89 results

-What are Explosion Proof Lights?
+What are LED Explosion Proof Lights?

 How To Determine If a Light Is Explosion-Proof

 In the USA, the light requires a certification to UL844 standard.
-Beyond that, you have to determine what certification applies - Class 1 Division 1 and Class 1 Division 2 are the most common.
-There are other certifications – like ATEX, that apply to other countries.
-In the USA, Canada, and locations near here, make sure it is UL844 certified.
+Beyond that, you have to determine what certification applies – Class 1 Division 1 and Class 1 Division 2 are the most common.

-Difference Between Flame Proof and Explosion Proof Lighting
+The Difference Between Flame Proof and Explosion Proof Lighting

 A flameproof light is one that's built with materials that inhibit flames.
 Explosion-proof fixtures are designed to operate in an explosive environment.
 Never use a flameproof light in place of an explosion-proof light.
 Only certified explosion-proof LED lights will work in these types of environments.